ubbn/surii/README.md

 ## Requirement

 Only `docker` and `docker compose plugin` are needed for development.
+Its official guide [here](https://docs.docker.com/engine/install/).
-VSCode is recommended as IDE.
+[VisualStudio Code](https://code.visualstudio.com/) is recommended as IDE.

 ## Development